 The process of painting a cow skull is a long and sometimes arduous one.
-After hours of cleaning and priming a dirty, cracked, and beat up skull I always hang it on the wall behind my desk.
-Sometimes a skull will hang there for weeks or even months as I try to divine what the skull wants to become.
-This mammoth of a skull hung on my wall for nearly six months before I was ready to even approach it.
-Among its many challenges were its very large size and massive horns, which made handling it quite a chore.
+After hours of cleaning and priming a dirty, cracked, and beat up skull I always hang it on the wall behind my desk, sometimes for weeks or even months, as I try to divine what the skull wants to become.
+This horned skull hung there for nearly six months before I was ready to tackle it.
+Among the many challenges it posed were its very large size and massive horns, which made handling it quite a chore.
 And despite its angry-looking brow and threatening appendages, every time I tried to envision what to paint on it, I repeatedly felt the skull asking for a symbol of peace and grace.
-In many Native American cultures, the broken arrow indicated the end of hostilities between nations or was offered as a sign of peace or friendly alliance.
+In many Native American cultures, the broken arrow indicates the end of hostilities between nations and is a sign of peace or friendly alliance.
 The peaceful scene of many teepees surrounding a calm lake under the breadth of majestic mountains symbolizes nations coming together to complete the healing circle.

 If interested in more pictures, shipping options, or general questions, use the contact form.